 Psychology Dual Enrollment is a college-level survey of the discipline (PSYC1030 Introduction to Psychology through Nashville State) which fulfills General Education requirements for social/behavioral sciences at most postsecondary institutions.
 Topics include historical and modern psychological perspectives, research methods, biopsychology, sensation and perception, consciousness, human development, learning and language development, social psychology, memory, cognition and intelligence, motivation and emotion, personality theories, abnormal psychology, stress management, psychotherapies, and careers in psychology.
 The class is conducted in a lecture/discussion format with numerous demonstrations, experiments, and projects.
+Students taking this course will be scheduled in Psychology Honors for Semester 1 and receive the Dual Enrollment Credit in Semester 2.

-SOCIOLOGY - Course # G04H14 1⁄2 Credit: 11th, 12th
+SOCIOLOGY - Course # G04H14 1/2 Credit: 11th, 12th